The A-Team (film): Plot

-Hannibal arranges to meet Sosa on board a container ship at the Port of Los Angeles, saying he will hand over "Morrison" and the plates.
-Face then calls Sosa on a drop phone he planted on her at a train station earlier, and conspires a different plan with her.
-It all unfolds according to plan until Pike, who is now working with Lynch, blows up the container ship with a rocket launcher and chases Face to near death.
-B.A. (having converted to Buddhism while in prison) finally gives up his pacifist ways and confronts Pike before breaking his neck, killing him and saving Face's life.
-Hannibal leads Lynch into a container with Murdock, who, wearing a covered bullet-proof helmet filled with ketchup, is portraying Morrison.
-Lynch shoots at Murdock's head, and believing that he has killed Morrison, is later tricked into admitting that he stole the plates and is subsequently caught and arrested by Sosa for his crimes.
+Hannibal plans to meet Sosa on a container ship in Port of Los Angeles to exchange "Morrison" and the plates.
+Face then calls Sosa to plot a different plan, aware Lynch might be eavesdropping.
+Things go as planned until Pike, working with Lynch, blows up the ship and chases Face.
+B.A., forgoing his pacifist ideals, confronts Pike and kills him to save Face.
+Hannibal lures Lynch into a container with Murdock wearing a covered, bulletproof helmet filled with ketchup, and portraying himself as Morrison with recordings before his death.
+Lynch shoots at Murdock, believes he's killed Morrison, then admits to stealing the plates and is arrested by Sosa.

-CIA agents led by a separate "Lynch" come and claim custody of the original one.
-Despite their success and proving themselves innocent, the military still arrests the team for escaping from prison, also a crime; they and Sosa are angered by this, since it is only being done so Sosa's boss does not have to fill out paperwork.
-Sosa's boss even tries to cover their tracks because of their screw up.
-Sosa is reinstated to captain, but she promises to do all she can to set the team free and kisses Face as everybody is led into a prison van.
+CIA agents led by a separate "Lynch" claim custody of the original.
+Despite their success and proving themselves innocent, the military still arrests the team for escaping from federal prison, which is a criminal offense.
+Sosa is reinstated as captain, but she promises to do all she can to set the team free and kisses Face.
+When everybody is led into a prison van, Face opens his mouth, revealing a handcuff key Sosa gave him through the kiss.

-In the van, the team starts saying that the system has burned them again, but Hannibal tells them that there is always a way out of any situation, and turns towards Face, who smiles and opens his mouth, revealing a handcuff key given to him by Sosa through the kiss.

-The final scene includes a narration (spoken by Corey Burton) similar to the show's opening narration revealing that the team escaped custody and now work as soldiers of fortune.

 Cast

-In a post-credits scene, original series actors Dirk Benedict (Face) and Dwight Schultz (Murdock) have cameos with their film equivalents Bradley Cooper and Sharlto Copley.
-Benedict plays Face's fellow tanning bed client, credited as "Pensacola Prisoner Milt," and Schultz plays the German neurologist who examines Murdock.
+In a post credits scene, original series actors Dirk Benedict (Face) and Dwight Schultz (Murdock) have cameos with their film equivalents Bradley Cooper and Sharlto Copley.
+Benedict plays Face's fellow tanning bed client, credited as "Pensacola Prisoner Milt", and Schultz plays the German neurologist who examines Murdock.
+These scenes are integrated in the film proper in the Extended cut.